tapyu/c-and-cpp-lessons/README.md

 ![](./assets/compiling.png)

 - The input file for this stage is `*.i` file.
-- [It][15] takes the output of the preprocessor and converts it to assembly language.
+- A tool called [*compiler*][15] takes the output of the preprocessor and converts it to assembly language.
-- Assembly code, often referred to as assembly language or just assembly, is a low-level programming language that uses mnemonic symbols (e.g., MOV for "move," ADD for "add") to represent CPU instructions (the so-called opcode), thus making the code human-readable.
-Each assembly instruction typically corresponds to a single machine code instruction that is specific to the target CPU.
-Therefore, Assembly code is highly platform-specific, meaning that it is tailored to a specific computer architecture and operating system.
-Code written in assembly for one type of CPU will not run on a different CPU architecture without modification.
+- Assembly code, often referred to as assembly language or just assembly, is a low-level programming language that uses mnemonic symbols (e.g., `MOV` for "move," `ADD` for "add") to represent CPU operations (the so-called opcode), thus making the code human-readable.
-- This is exactly the same code you may have worked with when programming some microcontrollers directly in assembly language (e.g., 8051 microcontroller).
+- This is exactly the same code you may have worked with when programming microcontrollers directly in assembly language (e.g., 8051 microcontroller).
 ``![](./assets/compiler_parts.png)

 - The first part of the compiler is called Front End: in which, the analysis of program syntax and semantics happens.
 First stage of the front-end part of the compiler is scanning the input text and Tokenization by identifying tokens such as keywords, identifiers, operators, and literals, then passing the scanned token to the parsing tool that ensures tokens are organized according to C rules to avoid compiler syntax errors.
 Second stage of the front-end of the compiler is checking if the sentence that has been parsed has the right meaning.
 And, this semantic check, if it fails you get a Semantic Error.